-Hidden at the back end of Royal Street in New Orleans’ French Quarter is a little Ethiopian restaurant called Bennachin.
+Hidden at the back end of Royal Street in New Orleans’ French Quarter is a little African restaurant called Bennachin.
 I am addicted to their black-eyed pea stew kone ni makondo.
 It’s warm and spicy and hearty and savory.
 It’s the perfect meal when you’re feeling tired and beat up by life.

 Of course, once the Shanti is mobile, we’ll be leaving New Orleans and relying much more on my culinary prowess.
 That’s made figuring out how to make “something that tastes kind of like that thing I really like” a fun challenge.